Stanton Fisher is committed to protecting the personal privacy of its clients and any information pertaining to that client.

 We value your privacy in respect to all personal information we receive from you as a result of the use of this site.
 We will treat any and all information received confidentially and will only use that information to:

-We do not store credit card details nor do we share customer details with any 3rd parties other than:
+We do not store credit card details.
+We do not share customer details with any third parties other than:

 If you wish to see the information we hold on you, you are within your rights to make a request and we will provide this information.
 We cannot guarantee that any emails sent to us by you will be received safely and securely, and also cannot guarantee that any emails sent to you by us will be secure.
 Please contact us via telephone or post if you are in any doubt or wish to check the status of an email sent to us by you or sent to you by Stanton Fisher.